-Minimum depth : 1.5m Minimum width : 4.0m or 40% of frontage whichever is the greater.
-For lots less than 300m2, minimum verandah width is equal to 30% of the frontage of the home.
+Minimum depth: 1.5 metres Minimum width: 4.0 metres or 40% of frontage whichever is the greater.
+For lots less than 300 metres, minimum verandah width is equal to 30% of the frontage of the home.
 Refer to Memorandum of Common Provisions for height limitation.